ReactiveCocoa/ReactiveCocoa/Documentation/FrameworkOverview.md

 ## Signal Producers

-A **signal producer**, represented by the [SignalProducer][] class, creates Signals and performs side effects.
+A **signal producer**, represented by the [SignalProducer][] class, creates signals and performs side effects.

 They can be used to represent operations or tasks, like network requests, where each invocation of `start()` will create a new underlying operation.
 The produced signal is returned to the caller, who can observe the result of the task by observing the signal.

-Because of the behavior of `start()`, different Signals created from the producer may see a different version of events, the events may arrive in a different order between signals, or the stream might be completely different!
+Because of the behavior of `start()`, different signals created from the producer may see a different version of events, the events may arrive in a different order between signals, or the stream might be completely different!
-However, this behavior ensures that consumers will receive the results, in contrast to a plain signal that might send results befor any observers are attached.
+However, this behavior ensures that consumers will receive the results, in contrast to a plain signal that might send results before any observers are attached.

-Starting a signal returns a [disposable](#disposables) which can be used to interrupt/cancel the work associated Signal.
+Starting a signal returns a [disposable](#disposables) which can be used to interrupt/cancel the work associated signal.

-Just like signals, signal Producers can also be manipulated via primitives like `map`, `filter`, etc.
+Just like signals, signal producers can also be manipulated via primitives like `map`, `filter`, etc.
-Every signal primitive can be `lift`ed to operate upon Signal Producers instead.
+Every signal primitive can be `lift`ed to operate upon signal producers instead.
-In other words, `lift` creates a new Signal Producer which will apply the given signal primitive to __every__ signal created from the producer.
+In other words, `lift` creates a new signal producer which will apply the given signal primitive to __every__ signal created from the producer.
 Furthermore, there are additional primitives that control _when_ and _how_ work is started, for example `times`.